joshuabradley012/appfolio_cli/README.md

 ## Installation

-### Github
+### GitHub

 With the big green button in the top right, you can download a ZIP file and open it on your desktop.
 Otherwise, you can install GitHub and clone the repo:

     sudo apt-get install git
     cd ~/Applications